What is a line of credit?

 A line of credit often has a variable interest rate that adjusts according to market conditions.
 When interest rates are high, the cost of accessing money in a line of credit increases.
 In most cases, personal loans have fixed interest rates, so the borrower's monthly payment stays the same throughout the term of the loan.

 Whether you’re trying to get a line of credit or a loan, your lender will collect your personal information and look at your credit history to evaluate how much of a risk you pose.
-Applicants with excellent credit pay less interest than those with credit problems or no credit history.
+Applicants with good to excellent credit pay less interest than applicants with poor credit or no credit history.

-With an unsecured line of credit, there is no collateral, so the lender can’t take any of your assets if you default.
+With an unsecured line of credit, there is no collateral, so the lender can’t take any of your assets if you default, or fail to repay your loan.
 For this reason, you may have a tougher time getting approved if you don’t have a good credit score.

 A secured line of credit might give you access to more funds and a lower interest rate.